cpen333/cpen333.github.io/_labs/multithread.md

 ### Monte-Carlo integration

 One very common application of Monte-Carlo methods is numerical integration.
-Consider some complex function $$f(x)$$ defined over some volume $$V$$.
-How can we pose this in the random sampling framework?
+Consider some function $$f(x)$$ defined over some volume $$V$$.
+How can we pose the integral of this function in a random sampling framework?

 The most basic assumption we can make when approximating an integral is that the function is constant over the entire volume.
 In such a case, the integral becomes